thesillydev/name-generator-ai/README.md

 # Name Generator AI

-A Simple name generator created using Keras for training text generation with Artificial Intelligence. </br>
+A simple name generator created using Keras for training text generation with Artificial Intelligence. </br>
 It's not recommended to be used commercially, however, feel free to use it in any educational or personal project.

 ## How it works?